Key Takeaways

 Add-on code 13122 and length measurement rules

-When total wound length exceeds 7.5 cm, add-on code 13122 applies for each additional 5 cm or less.
+When total wound length exceeds 7.5 cm, CPT code 13122 applies as an add-on for each additional 5 cm or less.
 Crucially, 13122 cannot be reported as a standalone code.
-It always accompanies CPT code 13121 as the primary code.
+It always accompanies 13121 as the primary code.

 Length measurement follows the same rules across all wound repair codes.
 When multiple wounds exist on the same anatomical site at the same complexity level, their lengths are summed and reported under a single code.
 Wounds of different complexity levels on the same site are reported separately at each appropriate level.
 Wounds on different anatomical sites (for example, one on the scalp and one on the face) are also reported separately under the codes that correspond to each location.